-For example, if you click the Hive table weblogs link in the search result displayed in preceding example, you see the following details:
+For example, if you click the Hive table web_logs link in the search result displayed in preceding example, you see the following details:

 The caret > indicates fields with content; click to expand them.
-In addition to the technical metadata, you can view the names of the columns and the inputs and outputs.
+In addition to managed metadata, custom metadata, and technical metadata, you can view the names of the columns and the inputs and outputs.